fisirc/nur-gateway/readme.md

 ### BUILDING

-Release builds (without debuginfo and nonverbose) are built like this:
+You will need a working zig compiler to compile this project (at least v0.14.0).
+Then release builds (without debuginfo and nonverbose) are built like this:

 ```sh
 zig build -Doptimize=ReleaseSafe